ComPDFKit/compdfkit-pdf-sdk-netcore/README.md

 As part of the KDAN ecosystem, ComPDF SDK for .NET Core offers comprehensive functions for quickly generating, viewing, annotating, editing, signing PDFs, and more.
 It is feature-rich and battle-tested, making PDF files process and manipulation easier and faster.

-If you find this library helpful, please consider giving us a ⭐ **Star** on GitHub!
-Have feedback or questions?
+> If you find ComPDF SDK useful, please consider giving us a ⭐ **Star** on GitHub — it helps us grow and improve!
+Got questions or ideas?
 Join the conversation in our [Discussions](https://github.com/orgs/ComPDFKit/discussions).

 **Why ComPDF SDK for .NET Core?**